LarsChrWiik/Notes/frontend/react/router/README.md

 ### Router Links
 * If we want to redirect to pages within our page components, we can use a router link
-* Link components will allow the router to read the URL and match using the Route Switch
+* Link components will allow the router to read the URL and match using the Router

 ```js
 import { Link } from "react-router-dom"